Kanako Momota: Career

 In the spring of 2008, Stardust Promotion put her in a then unnamed idol (vocal and dance) group consisting of girls close to Momota's age.
 The project was very low budget, so they performed on the walkways in Yoyogi Park in Shibuya, Tokyo.
 A few months later, Momota replaced Reni Takagi as group leader.
 In a later interview, Momoiro Clover's manager Akira Kawakami recalled that from the very beginning Momota was the hardest worker and stated that she could be serious when needed, but naïve and spontaneous at the same time.

 Momota was ranked the 12th most popular Japanese idol of 2013 by Nihon Keizai Shimbun.
 As of 2014, she held the lead performer position for all Momoiro Clover Z songs.
 Her performances incorporate elements of ballet, gymnastics, and acrobatics.

 In 2011, Momota appeared in Mika Ninagawa's cosplay photoshoot series in the fashion magazine Zipper dressed as a bee and a ladybug.
 She continued to appear as a model in Ninagawa's works in Mgirl magazine from Fall/Winter 2011/2012 and again in the issue from Spring/Summer 2013.
 On April 14, 2012, Momota succeeded famous child actress Mana Ashida as subhost of the Nippon Television show Meringue no Kimochi.
 At that time, neither she nor Momoiro Clover Z was widely known.
 But when in 2013 it was announced that she would leave the program after almost a year and a half, there were worries that it would affect the popularity of the show.
 In August 2013, Momota became the first person to appear on both the front and back covers of an issue of QuickJapan magazine, which also published a lengthy interview with her.

 Shrimp jump

 Momota's trademark stunt is a "shrimp jump" (jumping with an arched back and both legs bent backwards), which she performs during the song "Ikuze!
 Kaitō Shōjo" and which some consider a highlight of the group's live concerts.
 On October 4, 2013, she failed to land the jump and fell on her buttocks.
 The accident caused a stir among fans and was widely reported by the Japanese media, appearing at the top of Yahoo!
 Japan website.
 Momota was not injured.

+Personal life

+On January 11, 2024, Momota and KinKi Kids member Tsuyoshi Domoto announced their marriage.